- Charles Atwood Professorship

 He is the author of numerous articles and book chapters on these and other topics in applied psychology, management, measurement, and statistics.

-During his early career at Tulane, he was asked to assist with the HAMMER (Hazardous Materials Management and Emergency Response) project, a joint effort in which Tulane and Xavier University worked to clean up nuclear waste after the Cold War.
+During his early career at Tulane, he was asked to assist with the HAMMER (Hazardous Materials Management and Emergency Response) project, a joint effort between Tulane University and the U.S. Department of Energy to evaluate worker safety training for the tens of thousands of workers involved in nuclear waste cleanup after the Cold War.
 Professor Burke appreciates that Tulane continues to support his multidisciplinary research programs, and he also enjoys the rewarding opportunities to work with doctoral students in the Latin America Ph.D. program, where he frequently connects with faculty at Latin American universities.

 Leadership in the Freeman Community

 Professor Burke has contributed extensive service to his fields, including serving as the Editor of Personnel Psychology and on the editorial boards of several top journals.
-Among his many roles in professional scientific associations, Professor Burke served as President of the Society for Industrial and Organizational Psychology (SIOP) and is a Fellow of Division 5 (Division of Evaluation, Measurement, and Statistics) and Division 14 (Society for Industrial and Organizational Psychology) of the American Psychological Association, a Fellow of the Association for Psychological Science, an elected member of the Society of Organizational Behavior, and a founding member of the Personnel/Human Resource Research Group.
+Among his many roles in professional scientific associations, Professor Burke served as President of the Society for Industrial and Organizational Psychology (SIOP) and is a Fellow of the International Association of Applied Psychology, a Fellow of Division 5 (Division of Evaluation, Measurement, and Statistics) and Division 14 (Society for Industrial and Organizational Psychology) of the American Psychological Association, a Fellow of the Association for Psychological Science, and an elected member of the Society of Organizational Behavior.

 - Burke, M.J., Cohen, A., Doveh, E., & Smith-Crowe, K. (2018).
 Central tendency matched difference approaches for assessing interrater agreement.
 Journal of Applied Psychology, 103, 1198-1229.